dmur/Skeleton/README.md

 **Deprecation warning:** Please note that this fork of Skeleton v1 is no longer actively maintained.
-There is now a [version 2](https://github.com/dhg/Skeleton) of Skeleton.
+There is more activity over at [skeleton-framework/skeleton-framework](https://github.com/skeleton-framework/skeleton-framework). @dhg has also released a [version 2](https://github.com/dhg/Skeleton) of Skeleton.

+---

 # Skeleton
 ### A Beautiful Boilerplate for Responsive, Mobile-Friendly Development